atka66/ssd-remaster/README.md

 * [✔] Fix bridges using 3D floors
 * [✔] Fix bottom of tree houses
 * [ ] Create gradient lighting in houses similar to MAP02
 * [ ] Fix water using 3D floors.
 Make sure that scrolling effects are applied properly.
-Creating also a wind effect makes rivers more realistic
+Create a wind effect giving rivers more realistic physics

 ##### Act 2 (MAP04)